overlay-market/overlay-docs/docs/Concepts Explained/Pricing and Price Impact.md

 Pricing on Overlay markets is not dynamic in the traditional sense; it is based on values intermittently fetched from oracles[^5].
 Overlay has the ability to onboard nearly any oracle, as long as the oracle feed is non-manipulable and non-predictable.

-The first oracle being considered by Overlay for use on its markets is the Uniswap v3 TWAP oracle.
-This can be used to deploy Overlay markets based on price feed from pre-existing market pairs on Uniswap v3 as long as liquidity within a market pair is deep enough (this will be decided by the community through governance processes).

-The second oracle that would likely be implemented by Overlay would be Chainlink oracle feeds: this would provide Overlay with the ability to offer any market / data stream available on Chainlink.
-This would also offer the protocol the ability to offer non-traditional markets based on data streams, like the Consumer Price Index (CPI), a metric for the level of inflation.
+The main oracle Overlay offers are Chainlink-like oracle feeds, run by various entities, including Chainlink and Overlay itself.
+These provide Overlay with the ability to offer any market / data stream foro which data is available.
+This allows the protocol to reach its potential by offering non-traditional markets based on data streams, like the Consumer Price Index (CPI), a metric for the level of inflation.

 ---